How'd they do that?

 Alright competitors, here are all of our secrets.
 There's no magic.

-This philosophy sound ridiculous to most bicycle manufacturers.
-The march to automation and mass-production has been in place for decades.
+This philosophy might sound ridiculous to most bicycle manufacturers.
+The march to automation and mass-production has been in place for decades (and now the march to overseas production).
 I submit to you that we can do a better job when we focus on the product one at a time.

 Need more details?
 OK, read on.